phijano/cub3D/README.md

 The map are composed of: 0 for an empty space, 1 for a wall and N, S, E and W for the starting position of the player and its initial orientation.

-Also the map will have the following:
+Also the map must have the following:

 NO ./path_to_north_texture